ignite/cli/docs/guide/blog/connect-blockchain.md

 You will end up with the go.mod file inside your `blogclient` directory.

-Let's create the main.go file and add our content.
+Create the main.go file and add the content as follows.

-`blogclient` will eventually have only two files: `main.go` for the main logic of the client and `go.mod` for specifying dependencies.

-Modify the `go.mod` file with the following dependencies:

 ```mod
 Your blockchain client has only two dependencies: the `blog` blockchain (`types` for message types and a query client) and `starport` (for the `cosmosclient` blockchain client).